Schedules

 That’s usually on the hot path, because we always has previous schedule point,

 except for the first point.
-Calculating Next for the first point is also
+Calculating Next

 fairly straightforward: